slundi/RatioUp/README.md

 - [ ] Docker image, seems OK, further testing required
 - [ ] Decrease torrent speeds from global download and upload speeds
 - [ ] Display session upload (global & per torrent)
+- [ ] Do not seed if zero leechers, do not download if zero seeders and leechers.
+It is to avoid bans

 ## Roadmap